4. Processes with Markovian increments#

 Suppose that \(\{Y_{t} : t\ge 0\}\) is an additive functional, that \({\mathbb T}^m\) is a strong contraction on \({\mathcal N}\) for some \(m\), and that \(E[\kappa(X_{t},W_{t+1})^2] < \infty\).
 Then

-\[\begin{split}\begin{aligned} Y_{t} & = t\nu + \sum_{j=1}^{t} {\kappa_m}(X_{j-1},W_{j}) - \kappa_+(X_t) + Y_0 + \kappa_+(X_0).\\ &\phantom{=}\textbf{trend} \quad \textbf{martingale} \quad \textbf{stationary} \quad \textbf{invariant} \end{aligned}\end{split}\]
+\[\begin{split}\begin{aligned} Y_{t} & = t\eta + \sum_{j=1}^{t} {\kappa_m}(X_{j-1},W_{j}) - \kappa_+(X_t) + Y_0 + \kappa_+(X_0).\\ &\phantom{=}\textbf{trend} \quad \textbf{martingale} \quad \textbf{stationary} \quad \textbf{invariant} \end{aligned}\end{split}\]

 Notice that the martingale component is itself an additive functional.
 The first is a linear time trend, the second an additive martingale, the third a stationary process with mean zero, and the fourth a time-invariant constant.
 If we happen to impose the initialization: \(Y_0 = - \kappa_+(X_0)\), then the fourth term is zero.
-We use a Proposition 4.1 decomposition as a way to associate a ‘’permanent shock’’ with an additive functional.
+We use Proposition 4.1 decomposition as a way to associate a ‘’permanent shock’’ with an additive functional.
 The permanent shock is the increment to the martingale.

 4.3.
 Applications#